xuxiaoqiao/15-466-f20-base1/README.md

 Author: Xiaoqiao Xu, Zhengyang Xia, Zizhuo Lin

 Design: This game allows the player to aim with a boomerang, which has a simple mechanism but is quite uncommon as a projectile in most games.
-It combines an easy and intuitive mechanism of control with our state-of-the-art<sup>for 1980</sup> physics engine.
+It combines an easy and intuitive mechanism of control with our state-of-the-art<sup> for 1980s</sup> physics engine.

 Screen Shot: